TTT3R: 3D Reconstruction as Test-Time Training: Discussion

 This paper presents TTT3R, providing a Test-Time Training perspective for recent 3D reconstruction foundation models, and proposes a simple yet efficient modification to CUT3R that enhances its length generalization.
 Our experiments demonstrate that TTT3R achieves robust long-sequence 3D reconstruction and outperforms state-of-the-art methods in most cases.
 The update is performed during the forward pass without model fine-tuning, making it a lightweight, plug-and-play solution.

-\boldparagraph{Limitations.} TTT3R mitigates but does not resolve state forgetting, and it has not yet matched strong offline methods (\eg, VGGT) in reconstruction accuracy, where full attention - despite being slower and more memory-demanding - preserves the entire history context.
-While TTT3R shows a clear boost of test-time regression for associative recall, its design space remains largely unexplored.
+\boldparagraph{Limitations.} TTT3R mitigates but does not resolve state forgetting, and it has not yet matched strong offline methods (\eg, VGGT) in reconstruction accuracy, where full attention — despite being slower and more memory-demanding — preserves the entire history context.
+This behavior aligns with the \textit{unexplored states hypothesis}~\cite{Length_Generalization}, which posits that models trained on short contexts fail to generalize to longer sequences because their recurrence drives the state into out-of-distribution regions not encountered during training.
+To address this, we explore an optional TTT3R + State Reset variant (detailed in \cref{ssec:reset} in \suppl): by resetting the state to its initial value periodically, we effectively prevent state overfitting.
+These chunks are then aligned using global metric poses without additional optimization, offering a plug-and-play solution that retains the inference speed and memory efficiency of CUT3R.

+\boldparagraph{Future Work.} While TTT3R shows a clear boost of test-time regression for associative recall, its design space remains largely unexplored.
 Recent work~\citep{ttr,ttm,Titans,ttt_dr} highlights a vast opportunity to develop more effective, stable, and parallelizable recurrent architectures.
 We hope our findings will motivate future research to revisit the foundations of 3D reconstruction models and further improve the reconstruction accuracy and length generalization.

 \textbf{Acknowledgments.} We thank the members of \textit{Inception3D} and \textit{Endless AI} Labs for their help. \textit{Xingyu Chen} and \textit{Yue Chen} are funded by the Westlake Education Foundation. \textit{Xingyu Chen} is also supported by the Natural Science Foundation of Zhejiang province, China (No. QKWL25F0301). \textit{Andreas Geiger} are supported by the ERC Starting Grant LEGO-3D (850533) and DFG EXC number 2064/1 - project number 390727645.